 I don't live in London but visit relatives there occasionally.
 Will I be able to enjoy the same benefits as a Freedom Pass holder?

-No, because those benefits are paid for by the London Authorities, only London Freedom Pass holders will be able to enjoy additional local travel on the tube, trains and trams.
-You will however be able to enjoy the statutory national off-peak bus travel when visiting London.
+No, because those benefits are paid for by the London authorities, only London Freedom Pass holders will be able to enjoy additional local travel on the tube, trains and trams.

 What will my pass look like?